 Despite all this, Qatar airlines website still states my flight is scheduled and I have received no official notification to the contrary.
 I now have to make the decision of whether I cancel the flight myself and request a refund and be subject to an administration fee that is not disclosed, or waiting for the official cancellation of the flight and receiving a full refund.

-I am not entirely angry about being stuck in India, as my regular reader know I love this country whole heartedly.
+Although I am not entirely angry about being stuck in India.
+As my regular reader knows I love this country wholeheartedly.
 There is however growing concern about my security here.
-There are hotels and hostels needing to close their doors which means the people staying there need to find alternative accommodation, something that is largely illegal currently to prevent the spread of the disease.
-I believe I am safe where I currently am and am surrounded by friends, but there is no certainty on how long Coronavirus will continue to impact the world and what this means for the place I am currently staying.
+There are hotels and hostels needing to close their doors.
+This means the people staying there need to find alternative accommodation.
+Something that is largely illegal currently to prevent the spread of the disease.
+I believe I am safe where I currently am and am surrounded by friends.
+But there is no certainty on how long Coronavirus will continue to impact the world.
+And who knows what this means for the place I am currently staying.

-I am by no means lacking food, I have put on a significant amount of weight the past month.
-I find myself often stress eating and not finding the motivation to do any intensive yoga.
+I am by no means lacking food.
+Actually, I have put on a significant amount of weight the past month!
+Often I find myself stress eating and not finding the motivation to do any intensive yoga.
 I will likely be quite fat by the end of this lockdown!

 Stay safe everyone.